smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 Currently, Zepto VM may issue the following exceptions:

-* ZEPTO_VM_INVALID_INSTRUCTION */\* Note that this exception may also be issued when an instruction is encountered which is legal in general, but is not supported by current level of Zepto VM. \*/*
+* ZEPTO_VM_INVALIDINSTRUCTION */\* Note that this exception may also be issued when an instruction is encountered which is legal in general, but is not supported by current level of Zepto VM. \*/*
 * ZEPTOVM_INVALIDENCODEDSIZE */\* Issued whenever Encoded-\*-Int<max=...> is an invalid encoding, as defined in* :ref:`saprotostack` document *\*/*
 * ZEPTOVM_PLUGINERROR
 * ZEPTOVM_INVALIDPARAMETER
 * ZEPTOVM_INVALIDREPLYNUMBER
 * ZEPTOVM_EXPRSTACKUNDERFLOW
+* ZEPTOVM_EXPRSTACKINVALIDOFFSET
-* ZEPTOVM_EXPRSTACKINVALIDINDEX
+* ZEPTOVM_EXPRSTACKFROZENVIOLATION
 * ZEPTOVM_EXPRSTACKOVERFLOW
 * ZEPTOVM_PROGRAMERROR_INVALIDREPLYFLAG
 * ZEPTOVM_PROGRAMERROR_INVALIDREPLYSEQUENCE